numtide/treefmt/docs/site/reference/formatter-spec.md

 This document outlines that standard.

-In this design, we rely on `treefmt` to do the tree traversal, and only invoke the code formatter on the selected files.
+In this design, we rely on `treefmt` to do the tree traversal, and only invoke the formatter on the selected files.

 !!! note